Verizon 5G Ultra Wideband service available in more cities

 /EIN News/ -- What you need to know:

-- Verizon 5G Ultra Wideband mobility service is now live in Los Angeles
+- Verizon 5G Ultra Wideband mobility service is now live in Des Moines

 Service and Coverage Area Details

-5G Ultra Wideband service will be available in parts of Downtown, Chinatown, Del Rey, and Venice around landmarks such as: Grand Park, Los Angeles Convention Center, Union Station, LA Live, Staples Center, and Venice Beach Boardwalk.
+5G Ultra Wideband service will be available in parts of Downtown, East Village, and West Des Moines around landmarks such as: Iowa State Capitol, Hyvee Hall, Wells Fargo Arena, Pappajohn Sculpture Park, Principal Park, Jordan Creek Town Center and MercyOne West Des Moines.
 Detailed coverage maps will be available on December 20, 2019.

 When customers move outside Verizon’s 5G Ultra Wideband coverage area, the 5G-enabled device transitions to Verizon’s award-winning 4G LTE network, the network more people rely on.
+Verizon currently offers seven 5G-enabled devices.
+Learn more or purchase a 5G device here.
 Learn more about Verizon 5G and public spaces.

 Verizon’s 5G Ultra Wideband Cities

-Verizon’s 5G Ultra Wideband service is now available in Los Angeles, Boston, Houston, Sioux Falls, Dallas, Omaha, Chicago, Minneapolis, Denver, Providence, St. Paul, Atlanta, Detroit, Indianapolis, Washington DC, Phoenix, Boise, Panama City, and New York City.
+Verizon’s 5G Ultra Wideband service is now available in parts of Des Moines, Los Angeles, Boston, Houston, Sioux Falls, Dallas, Omaha, Chicago, Minneapolis, Denver, Providence, St. Paul, Atlanta, Detroit, Indianapolis, Washington DC, Phoenix, Boise, Panama City, and New York City.
 Verizon plans to have 5G access in more than 30 cities by the end of this year.
-Some of those cities include Charlotte, Cincinnati, Cleveland, Columbus, Des Moines, Little Rock, Memphis and Salt Lake City.
+Some of those cities include Charlotte, Cleveland, Columbus, Little Rock, Memphis and Salt Lake City.
 Additional 5G Ultra Wideband cities will be announced before the end of the year.

-Verizon Communications Inc. (NYSE, Nasdaq: VZ), headquartered in New York City, generated revenues of $130.9 billion in 2018.
-The company operates America’s most awarded network and the nation’s premier all-fiber network, and delivers integrated solutions to businesses worldwide.
-With brands like Yahoo, TechCrunch and HuffPost, the company’s media group helps consumers stay informed and entertained, communicate and transact, while creating new ways for advertisers and partners to connect.
-Verizon’s corporate responsibility prioritizes the environmental, social and governance issues most relevant to its business and impact to society.

-VERIZON’S ONLINE MEDIA CENTER: News releases, stories, media contacts and other resources are available at www.verizon.com/about/news/.
-News releases are also available through an RSS feed.
-To subscribe, visit www.verizon.com/about/rss-feeds/.

 Media contact: